Fine Arts Education BA

 - Curriculum Overview: BA in Fine Arts, School and Community Settings Concentration (B.A.)

 More than 28 full-time faculty members and 90 adjuncts and visiting professionals, including renowned guest artists and art critics, mentor Art and Design students each semester.
 They foster students’ development as artists, while providing invaluable insights into arts-related professions.
-In addition to studying with Art and Design faculty, Fine Arts Education students are mentored by professors in the College of Education and Human Services.
+In addition to studying with Art and Design faculty, Arts Education students are mentored by professors in the College of Education and Human Services.

 Click the links below to learn more: